eligrey/classList.js/README.md

 This works in every browser except IE 7 or earlier.

-An older version is hosted at public CDNs, allowing you to use this already small file at nearly zero size overhead.
-Use one of these URLs:
+classList.js is available on these public CDN URLs, allowing you to use this already small file at nearly zero size overhead.

   - <https://cdnjs.cloudflare.com/ajax/libs/classlist/1.2.201711092/classList.min.js>
   - <https://cdn.jsdelivr.net/npm/eligrey-classlist-js-polyfill@1.2.201711092/classList.min.js>